Student Accommodation in Bordeaux

 Where to stay in Bordeaux?

-- Due to the scenery and views it has to offer, the Chartrons district is among the most attractive areas for housing.
-It is located near the banks of the Garonne, which means pleasant walks and study sessions by the water.
-You can also take advantage of the new shops and public transport networks available in the area.
+- The Chartrons district is one of the most beautiful places in Bordeaux, because of the scenery and the view it offers.
+It is located near the banks of the Garonne, which means pleasant walks and study sessions near the water.
+You can also take advantage of the new shops and the public transport networks available in the area.
+You will not be disappointed by this ideal location!

-- Students particularly appreciate the dynamism of the town, and especially its city centre.
-It is a place brimming with culture and history.
-Additionally, the area has everything you will need for a high-quality life in France, including local shops, public transportation, bars, restaurants, shopping centres, and green areas for studying and enjoying the outdoors.
+- Students particularly appreciate the dynamism of Bordeaux, and especially its city centre.
+It is a place rich in culture and history.
+In addition, the area has everything you need to enjoy a high quality of life in France: local shops, transport, bars, restaurants, shopping centres, and green spaces to enjoy nature and study.
+However, the accommodation is a bit more expensive due to its location.

 Bordeaux's reputation to be a Mecca for wine lovers draws travellers to come worship at the altar of some of the world's best wines.
 But it is more than just a place to sip Grand Cru Classé at châteaux; it is also a lovely town that has been in constant development over the years.
 Although it is often called The Sleeping Beauty, there are always fresh and new sites to visit, and there are plenty of wonderful restaurants, pâtisseries, taverns, and cafés to rest your tired feet in.
 There is also a considerable number of academic institutions, schools, and universities that provide a high-standard education.
 What can be better than studying in the UNESCO-listed old town and learning the language of Molière?

-If you arrive from abroad for your management studies and have never visited Bordeaux or do not speak a word of the French language, we are here to help you find your way to the KEDGE Business School campus.
+If you arrive from abroad for your management studies and have never visited Bordeaux or do not speak French, we are here to help find your way to the KEDGE Business School campus.

 How to get to Bordeaux KEDGE Business School?